ceejbot/no-more-unicorns/slides.md

 ## [fit] Sorry didn't notice.
 ## [fit] Too busy writing this module.

 ^ See?
 Totally awesome!
 End result is I write software!
 But I'm not going to generalize this to you.
+This doesn't scale.

 ---